Challenge Creation: A step by step guide

 If you are not happy with the way the image is displayed, click on the Crop Image button below the challenge card preview to the right.
 It will allow you crop the image to match the dimensions of the banner image perfectly.

 Challenge description: The challenge description is where you clearly elaborate on what advocates will be doing for a particular challenge.
 This should be to the point, but also engaging.
 Don’t make the description too lengthy and be sure to break up the sentences to avoid a “wall of text”.

 Our description will be:

 Being efficient is a pastime of ours.
 When we found these 25 office hacks, some of us wanted to put them into action immediately.

 Check them out and tell us which you've used and what were the results.

 Rank this challenge: Ranking this challenge will bring it to the top of the challenges page and generate extra traffic.
 You should identify if this challenge will bring you a lot of value, or bring your advocate's a lot of value before featuring it.
-We suggest that you limit the amount of featured challenges to 3-5 since this will really allow them to make an impact.
+We suggest that you limit the amount of ranked challenges to 3-5 since this will really allow them to make an impact.
 In my hub this challenge will not add any special value, so I will not feature it.

 Multiple completions: Should this challenge be completed multiple times?
 This option is best for value-adding challenges which cannot be abused by advocates to win excessive points.
 For our purposes, we will not allow multiple completions.

 Note: If you select the allow multiple completions option, you will have the option to limit the amount of times that an advocate can complete this challenge in a single calendar day

 Now that we have filled in all of the challenge overview details, we will create our stages.
 For more information about stages, please see this article.
 To do this, click on the "Add Stage" button on the top of the screen.